troysellers/heroku-401/README.md

 ![enable](images/12-enableReview.png)

+Finally, underneath the Tests (or Settings) tab you can go and click the button that says Enable Heroku CI and turn our pipeline into a continuous integration server as well.
+Neat huh :)

 ## Get Coding!
 Now, time to grab your codebase.
 Remember, you want to grab the repository you have connected to your pipeline.